nearform/commentami/packages/comments-react-components/README.md

 ```

 ### Selectors

 The comments state is accessed using the provided selectors.
-the `state` required by the selector is available in every component as a props `commentable`
+The `state` required by the selector is available in every component as the `commentable` prop.

 #### referencesCount(state) => Number

-The number of references presents in the current resource
+Returns the number of references presents in the current resource

 #### commentsCount(state, reference) => Number

-The number of comments related to a specific reference
+Returns the number of comments related to a specific reference

 #### selectCommentsByReference(state, reference) => Comments[]

-The comment list related to a specific reference
+Returns the comment list related to a specific reference

 ***Selector example***